-The establishment is licensed for the procurement, processing, testing, storage, distribution and export of human tissues and cells for human application under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) (the Regulations).
-The establishment is also licensed for the storage of relevant material for use in a scheduled purpose under the Human Tissue Act 2004 (HT Act); however, activity taking place under the HT Act's legislation was not reviewed during this inspection since the establishment informed the inspection team that no activity was taking place under this licence.
+The establishment is licensed for the processing, storage, distribution, import and export of human tissues and cells for human application under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) (the Regulations).
+The establishment is also licensed for the storage of relevant material for use in a scheduled purpose under the Human Tissue Act 2004 (HT Act); however, activity taking place under the HT Act's legislation was not reviewed during this inspection.

-The establishment has been licensed by the HTA since October 2009 and this report relates to the sixth routine site visit inspection to assess whether or not the establishment continues to meet the HTA's standards.
-Annual activity data, pre-inspection discussions with the DI, pre-inspection discussions with the DI's representative and the previous inspection report were used to inform the timetable that was developed for this inspection.
+The establishment has been licensed by the HTA since June 2012 and this report relates to a routine site visit inspection to assess whether or not the establishment meets the HTA's standards.
+Annual activity data, pre-inspection discussions with the DI and the previous inspection report were used to inform the timetable that was developed for this inspection.